priyadharshinitc/Error-Makes-Clever/Greenden/README.md

-# Greenden: A Plant Paradise Website (HTML & Tailwind CSS)
+# Greenden: A Dynamic Plant Paradise Website (HTML, Tailwind CSS, JavaScript)

-Greenden is a fully responsive e-commerce static website for a plant nursery, built using HTML and Tailwind CSS.
+Greenden is a fully responsive e-commerce website for a plant nursery, built using HTML, Tailwind CSS and JavaScript.

 ## Features